MinimSecure/minim-openwrt-feed/README.md

 > Running the Unum agent requires a Minim Labs developer account.
 > [Sign up for an account][2] on the Minim website.

+Download a pre-built ipk package for your platform on the [Unum SDK releases][3] page.

 ## Usage